facebook/create-react-app/packages/react-scripts/template/README.md

 Note that in order to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
 This [ensures that every URL falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).

+## Environment Variables for React Scripts

+You can adjust a few settings of the `npm start` command with environment variables.
+The supported variables are:

+- `BROWSER` picks the browser to open to view your app.
+By default, Create React App opens your system's default browser, but you can pass an executable path to any other browser that you want to use instead.
+You can also pass `none` to disable this functionality.
+- `HTTPS` enables HTTPS in development.
+You can read more about it on [this section](#using-https-in-development).
+- `HOST` sets the hostname or IP used by the dev server.
+The default value is `localhost` and listens on all network interfaces.
+- `NODE_PATH` adds directories to the module search path.
+If you prefer working with absolute `import` paths, just pass a string with a `':'`-separated list of paths to your modules.
+On Windows, it is a `';'`-separated list instead.
+- `PORT`sets the port used by the dev server.
+By default, the dev server  will try to listen on port 3000, but if that port is busy it will ask you if you want to try the next available port.
+Some tools like Cloud9 require being able to specify the port used by the dev server.

 ## Troubleshooting

 ### `npm test` hangs on macOS Sierra